skew partition¶

 See also

-Given a SkewPartition and a 0-based row index, return the 0-based column index of the rightmost cell in the corresponding row.
+(sp, col_index)[source]¶ Given a SkewPartition and a 0-based column index, return the 0-based row index of the topmost cell in the corresponding column.
 (Section 2.1 of [mem])

 EXAMPLES: